Ivory Coast's Simone Gbagbo: 'France ejected Gbagbo from power' | DW | 05.10.2020

 Yes, well, you know, this is Africa.
 In Africa, as soon as something happens to the husband, the wife is considered guilty.
 Even when a husband dies, we say it's his wife who killed him.
 That's what I think this is on account of.

-Your name has also often come up in connection to death squad cases or the disappearance of French-Canadian journalist Guy-André Kieffer.
+Your name has also often come up in connection with death squad cases or the disappearance of French-Canadian journalist Guy-André Kieffer.
 We've never heard you comment on that.

+What I can tell you about death squads is that the first time ever I heard about death squads was from the French.
+I think that Ivory Coast was targeted by a French conspiracy.
+First it was [Jacques] Chirac's France, then Sarkozy's France, who decided that Laurent Gbagbo had no right to be in Ivory Coast.
+They organized things so that Gbagbo would be ousted from power.
+This they needed to show that he was surrounded by demons.

 President Ouattara changes his mind about accepting the nomination for a 'tasty' third term, as seen by Meddy Mujane